Backup-Gits/easy_tbot/README.md

 ```
 #### Middlewares
 Represented by middlewares.py file.
-Stores a set of handlers that inherit from Middlware class stored in
+Stores a set of handlers that inherit from Middlware class.
-easy_tbot.handlers.middleware
 An example of how to edit a message's info
 ```python
 from easy_tbot.handlers.middleware import Middleware,types,Bot